qtproject/pyside-pyside-setup/sources/pyside6/doc/gettingstarted/index.rst

 Starting from 5.15, there are two options to build the documentation:

-1. Building rst-only documentation (no API)
+1. Building the base documentation (no API)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The process of parsing Qt headers to generate the PySide API documentation can take several
-minutes, this means that modifying a specific section of the rst files we currently have, might
+minutes, this means that modifying a specific section of the documentation we currently have, might
 become a hard task.
-You may only care about the ReStructuredText only documentation.
+You may only care about the base documentation, which comprises all the
+documentation except for the API documentation.

 To generate this, execute the following command::

-    python setup.py build_rst_docs
+    python setup.py build_base_docs

 This will generate an ``html/`` directory with the following structure::